NVIDIA/cloud-native-stack/playbooks/guides/Jetson_Xavier_v6.0.md

-<h1> NVIDIA Cloud Native Core Jetson Xavier v6.0 </h1>
+<h1> NVIDIA Cloud Native Stack Jetson Xavier v6.0 </h1>

-This page describes the steps required to use Ansible to install the NVIDIA Cloud Native Core.
+This page describes the steps required to use Ansible to install the NVIDIA Cloud Native Stack.

-The final NVIDIA Cloud Native Core will include:
+The final NVIDIA Cloud Native Stack will include:

 - JetPack 4.6.1